YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 *-needrestart*

 Checks whether the originating instance ever communicated with the specified replicating instance (if the receiver server or a fetchresync rollback on the replicating instance communicated with the Source Server) since the originating instance was brought up.
-If so, this command displays the message SECONDARY INSTANCE xxxx DOES NOT NEED TO BE RESTARTED indicating that the replicating instance communicated with the originating instnace and hence does not need to be restarted.
+If so, this command displays the message SECONDARY INSTANCE xxxx DOES NOT NEED TO BE RESTARTED indicating that the replicating instance communicated with the originating instance and hence does not need to be restarted.
 If not, this command displays the message SECONDARY INSTANCE xxxx NEEDS TO BE RESTARTED FIRST.
 In this case, bring up the specified instance as a replicating instance before the lost transactions from this instance are applied.
 Failure to do so before applying the corresponding lost transactions causes $ZQGBLMOD() to return false negatives which can result in application data inconsistencies.

 The mupip replic -source -needrestart command should be invoked once for each lost transaction file that needs to be applied.
 It should be invoked on the new originating instance before applying lost transactions.
 Specify -instsecondary to provide the instance name of the replicating instance where the lost transaction file was generated.
 If not, the environment variable gtm_repl_instsecondary is implicitly assumed to hold the name of the replicating instance.